-The Association has adopted the National Housing Federation's new Code of Governance 2020 in February 2021 and, following a self-assessment, established an action plan to ensure full compliance was achieved by March 2022.
-All actions have been completed on time and we believe we now fully comply with the Code.
+The Association has adopted the National Housing Federation's Code of Governance 2020 and believes we now fully comply with the Code.

-The Association recognises that the operating environment and the way we work has changed as a result of the pandemic.
-Our new hybrid office/home working policy allows staff to be more flexible in where they work whilst ensuring performance and productivity remain high.
+The Association recognises that the way we operate and work has changed as a result of the pandemic.
+Our hybrid office/home working policy allows staff to be more flexible in where they work whilst ensuring performance and productivity remain high.

-Our new Housing Management and Finance system allows greater tenant engagement through texting, emails and new the Tenants Portal.
-Reporting systems have become quicker and more direct and greater efficiencies are driven by improved back-office systems.
-Further improvements are planned for the coming year.
-This will see a new 'scheme inspections' module implemented to store and maintain records of our estate management activities, including photographs and inspection reports, and new 'Invoice Processing' software will be installed to significantly reduce staff time inputting and administering the payment of invoices.
+Our Housing Management and Finance system allows improved tenant engagement through texting, e-mails and the Tenants Portal, which is available 24 hours a day.
+Reporting systems have become quicker and more direct and greater efficiencies are driven by improved back office processes.
+During the year we implemented a new 'scheme inspections' module that stores and maintains records of our estate management activities, including photographs and inspection reports, and a new 'Invoice Processing' software that has significantly reduced staff time inputting and administering the payment of invoices.

-The Association has undertaken a full review of its Sustainability Strategy with the help of an external consultant.
-The new strategy includes a range of actions to be implemented over the next 5 years and sets tough targets on carbon emissions to help met national targets.
-The actions focus on improving the energy efficiency of our homes to lower carbon emissions and to help reduce fuel costs for our tenants.
-Although overall carbon emissions across our housing stock are relatively low, the strategy commits the Association to reducing its overall emissions by 10% by March 2026 and ensuring all our properties have an EPC rating of 'C' or above by March 2030.
+The Association approved its Sustainability Strategy in November 2021.
+The revised strategy includes a range of actions to be implemented over the next 5 years and sets tough targets on carbon emissions to help met national targets.
+The actions focus on improving the energy efficiency of our homes and to help reduce fuel costs for our tenants.
+Although overall carbon emissions across our housing stock are relatively low, the strategy does commit the Association to reducing its overall emissions by 10% by March 2026 and ensuring all our properties have an EPC rating of 'C' or above by March 2030.